phoenixcoder26/ClairvoyAI/README.md

 This phase helps evaluate whether filings with similar risk levels also share similar disclosure-language patterns.
 Because the MVP contains only 25 filings, the advanced NLP outputs are interpreted as exploratory diagnostics rather than production-grade semantic modeling.

+## RAG-Style Analyst Assistant

+Phase 4C adds a lightweight RAG-style analyst assistant to ClairvoyAI.

+The assistant converts filing-level risk scores, top risk drivers, evidence snippets, analyst explanations, and recommended actions into searchable text records.
+A TF-IDF retriever ranks the most relevant company-year filings for a user question using cosine similarity.
+The system then produces evidence-backed analyst responses grounded in the retrieved filing records.

+Example questions supported by the prototype include:

+- Why is Boeing classified as High risk?
+- What evidence supports Tesla’s Elevated risk level?
+- Which companies show the strongest supply chain risk?
+- Compare Amazon and Pfizer risk disclosures.
+- What are the main regulatory and litigation risks across filings?

+This first version is described as a RAG-style prototype because it uses processed filing evidence and TF-IDF retrieval.
+A future version can connect the retrieved evidence to an LLM for full retrieval-augmented generation.

 ## Key Findings

 ### 1. Boeing exhibited the highest disclosure-risk intensity